PSA: Clear Your iPhone Cache Every Month

-Your iPhone deserves credit for all the work it does.
-It handles everything from morning wake-up duties to text messages to browsing the internet for answers to questions you never knew you had.
-It also deserves some routine maintenance in the form of clearing your cache.
+Your iPhone lets you browse the internet for virtually anything.
+Looking for a new recipe?
+Easy.
+Need a new internet provider?
+You can do that, too.
+Trying to figure out which actor appeared in the most 007 movies?
+Just search online.
+(The answer: Desmond Llewelyn, who appeared as Q in 17 Bond films from the '60s through the '90s.)

-Here's the thing: Whether you prefer Chrome, Safari or any other browser, your cache builds up a sort of digital cluttered over time.
-Clearing your cache is like a new start for your browser, which can speed up your browsing, whether you're using iOS 15 or the public beta of iOS 16.
-You can also manage your iPhone's storage to help get it running fast again.
+But here's the thing: Whether you do your browsing in Chrome, Safari or elsewhere, your cache builds up digital clutter over time.
+Clearing your cache gives your browser a new start, which can speed up your browsing whether you're using iOS 15 or the public beta of iOS 16.
+(And if you're trying to get your phone to run faster, try managing your iPhone's storage.)

-Clearing your cache is like clearing off your browser's countertops.
-Typically, visiting a website requires your phone to download information like photos, banners and other data.
-To help speed up that process, most internet browsers will store some of that data in a cache so it's easier to retrieve.
-It's the same idea as tossing your keys on the kitchen counter because they're easy to pick up the next time you need them.
+Clearing your cache is like clearing out your fridge.
+When you visit a site, your iPhone downloads photos, banners and other data.
+To make that process faster, most browsers store some data in a cache to make loading faster.
+It's great when the fridge is fully stocked and you can quickly grab what you need... and less great when the thing you grab expired two months ago.

-Things become less convenient when your browser's cache gets outdated and the data being retrieved no longer matches the data actually being used on the website.
+Eventually, your browser's cache will become outdated and the data being retrieved no longer matches the data actually being used on the website.
 The result?
 Slower load speeds and wonky website formatting.
-This is the equivalent of tossing your keys and your mail, coat, reusable cup and whatever else on your counter.
-Suddenly, you don't have room to do anything.
+This is the equivalent of your fridge being full of gross, expired products.

 That's why clearing your cache can help: It gives sites a fresh start in your browser and frees up some space in your storage.
 Note that clearing your cache will sign you out of sites you're currently logged into.
 Still, it's generally worth that mild inconvenience about every month to keep things moving quickly.